Javier022/chat-vanilla-js/README.md

 # chat-vanilla-js
-chat with vanilla and firebase
+chat with vanilla javascript and firebase